byronwall/excel-vba-book/book/03.1 Worksheet/03-02 creating and removing Worksheets.md

 ### rearranging Worksheets

-TODO: add content about how to reoder the Worksheets
+TODO: add content about how to reorder the Worksheets

 #### AscendSheets.md